 Mr. Bixby states there are certain things that the developer pays for and certain things that we pay for as a community.
 Arterial and collector streets are widely used by the community.
 Due to the stipulations with developers, waivers, gaps and deferments, possibly the City can assume the cost.
 As for local streets, the financial cost should be paid for by the developer of that undertaking that development.

-Mr. James stated that the cost is a hug amount given to the developers and to the City taxpayers.
+Mr. James stated that the cost is a huge amount given to the developers and to the City taxpayers.
 Developers are building sidewalks on the collector and arterials that possibly would not happen in the future.

 Mr. McClarty explained it should be the builder’s responsibility if developing in an area that needs sidewalks.
 If developed then the City would need to assume the responsibility.
 Connectivity is the importance of the Sidewalk Master Plan.